gecad-group/peak-mas/README.md

 ## Roadmap

 This are some functionalities that are being developed and will be released in a near future:
-- [ ] Create a Docker for XMPP server and PEAK.
+- [ ] Integrate FIPA ACL messages in PEAK.
 - [ ] Add dynamic speed option to PEAK's internal clock.
-- [ ] Add multi-threading option to the execution configurations.
+- [ ] Add multi-threading option to the Command Line Interface.
-- [ ] Implement Yellow Page Service in DF agent.
+- [ ] Implement Yellow Page Service in the Directory Facilitator agent.
-- [ ] Implement Data Analysis section in the Dashboard.
+- [ ] Implement physical mobility in the agents.

 ## Scientific Publications